Jedediah Berry

-Jedediah Berry (born 1977) is an American writer.
-He is the author of two novels, The Manual of Detection (2009) and The Naming Song (2024).
+Jedediah Berry (born 1977) is an American writer and editor.
+He is the author of The Manual of Detection, The Naming Song, and Kill All Wizards.
+His short stories have appeared in Conjunctions, Chicago Review, Ninth Letter, and elsewhere.

 Background and education

 Berry was born in Randolph, Vermont, and spent his childhood in Catskill, New York.
 He attended Bard College, and earned a graduate degree from the MFA Program for Poets & Writers at the University of Massachusetts Amherst.

 He has worked as an editor at Small Beer Press.

-Work
+Career

 Berry's first novel, The Manual of Detection, was published by The Penguin Press in 2009.
 It won the 2009 Hammett Prize and the 2010 Crawford Award.
+It was a finalist for the 2010 Young Lions Fiction Award.
 Set in an unnamed city, the novel follows file clerk Charles Unwin as he attempts to solve a mystery involving a missing detective and a criminal mastermind operating through people's dreams.
-He was a 2011 James Merrill House Fellow in Stonington, CT.
 Critics have noted that The Manual of Detection combines elements from several genres of fiction, including mystery and fantasy.
 Writing for The Guardian, Michael Moorcock situated the book within the tradition of steampunk fiction.
 The New Yorker called it “the kind of mannered fantasy that might result if Wes Anderson were to adapt Kafka.”
 A reviewer for The Observer compared it to The Third Policeman by Flann O'Brien, and described it as “imaginative, fantastical, sometimes inexplicable, labyrinthine and ingenious.”

 An abridged version of the novel, read by Toby Jones, was broadcast on BBC Radio 4 Extra in January 2013.

-Berry's short stories have appeared in Conjunctions, Chicago Review, Ninth Letter, and other magazines.
-He has taught at the MFA Program for Poets & Writers at the University of Massachusetts Amherst, and he currently teaches at Bard College.

-Berry published The Family Arcana, a “story in cards” in 2015.
-It was nominated for the World Fantasy Award.